-4.Information taken into consideration for the draft recommendation For the purpose of its draft priority setting ECHA has carefully considered all information available to it.
+4.Information For the purpose of its draft priority setting ECHA has carefully considered all information available to it.
 The registration dossiers (including the CSRs) have been the main source of information.
-It is the registrants' obligation to ensure that the information in the dossiers is clear, consistent and up-to-date.
+It is the registrants' obligation to ensure that consideration for the information in the dossiers is clear, consistent and up-to-date.
 Further information e.g. from Annex XV SVHC dossiers and from SVHC public consultation has been considered, where appropriate (see Section 4 of the prioritisation approach).
 Downstream user reports, PPORD and SiA notifications were used in addition when relevant.